mesosphere/dcos-docs-site/pages/services/kubernetes/new/getting-started/connecting-to-kubernetes/config-edgelb-for-k8s/index.md

 ---
 layout: layout.pug
 navigationTitle: Configuring Edge-LB
-title: Configure Edge-LB to Connect to Kubernetes
+title: Configuring Edge-LB to Connect to Kubernetes
 menuWeight: 10
 excerpt: Learn to install and configure Edge-LB on top of your DC/OS Enterprise cluster to enable connecting to your Kubernetes clusters
 ---

-# Configure Edge-LB on DC/OS to connect to your Kubernetes clusters
+# Configuring Edge-LB on DC/OS to connect to your Kubernetes clusters

-To connect to your Kubernetes cluster from outside your DC/OS cluster, you will need to setup and configure the Edge-LB service for secure inbound load-balancing to Kubernetes before moving to the next part of the .
+To connect to your Kubernetes cluster from outside your DC/OS cluster, you will need to setup and configure the Edge-LB service for secure inbound load-balancing to your private Kubernetes clusgerbefore moving to the next part of this [**Getting Started with Kubernetes on DC/OS Enterprise**](services/kubernetes/new/getting-started/).

 To setup Edge-LB for DC/OS Kubernetes you will need to:

 - [Configure Edge-LB on your cluster]() and [deploy the configured pool]() for Kubernetes including:
     * setting up a service account for Edge-LB
     * installing the [Edge-LB CLI]()
-- [Test your connection to your Kubernetes clusters and view ]
+- [Test your connection to your Kubernetes clusters and view the Kubernetes Dashboard]

-## Setting up and Installing Edge-LB with a service account
+## Set up and Install Edge-LB with service account

 1. First, add the [Edge-LB repositories](LINK TO SUPPORT PORTAL FOR ENT):